Approval Process Diagram

 Test your knowledge

 Q2.
-Can you edit an Approval Process from inside the diagram?
+Can an admin change the underlying Approval Process from within the diagram?

 Q3.
-When is the Approval Process Diagram most useful?
+When does the Approval Process Diagram deliver the most practical value?

 Discussion